Mateotabernero/PyPricing/README.md

 The BlackScholes folder contains code for pricing European options under Black-Scholes model

+### Mathematical background
+For mathematical background one can look at "Tools for Computational Finance" by Rüdiger U. Seydel

 ### BlackScholes.py

 BlackScholes.py contains the main functions for the Black-Scholes model, ranging from computing the quantitites $d_1$ and $d_2$ (widely used in Black-Scholes) to pricing European options and the formula for the main Greeks